 - collect any mail from your mailslot;

-- turn in your keys (lab, office, cabinet) to Sandy or Carolyn; collect your key deposit;
+- turn in your keys (lab, office, cabinet) to Sandra; collect your key deposit;

-- leave your forwarding address with Carolyn or Sandy (also update your address in Bear Tracks);
+- leave your forwarding address with Sandy (also update your address in Bear Tracks);

 - say 'Good-bye' and let us know where you're off to.